Forbidden City

 Forbidden City cultural ice cream (故宫文创雪糕)

-In the summer, the Forbidden City can be quite hot, and visitors love to buy various cute ice creams that feature traditional Chinese elements.
-They are not only delicious but also perfect for photos.
-These ice creams are also available in other seasons.
+In the summer, the Forbidden City can get really hot, so visitors love grabbing cute ice creams that have traditional Chinese designs.
+They’re not just tasty but also great for photos!
+You can find these ice creams in other seasons, too.

 Ice cream shaped like ancient Chinese mythical creatures.